CensusIndia/censusindia.github.io/_posts/2018-12-16-beti-bachao-beti-padhao.md

 <br/>

 **Surprisingly, In most of the highly populated states, towns have lesser sex ratio index than Villages**.
-Is it because foeticide is less in the village due to less technological advancement in villages?
-I think this can be a good finding to help in selecting potential areas for many govermental campaigns and deciding policies to solve the issues.
+Is it because
+* foeticide is less in the village due to less technological advancement in villages?
+I think there are many such observations which can help goverments to take strategic decisions for many campaigns and policies.

 <br />
 <p align="center">